 Dogs–The Scoop on Poop

 It’s just one dog!
 Is dog poop really that bad?
 How about not using a bag and leaving the dog poop to decompose?
 We hear these sorts of comments all the time.
 The answer?
-What dogs eat, what their waste carries, and how many dogs visit an area can have a serious impact on all […]
+What dogs eat, what their waste carries, and how many dogs visit an area can seriously impact all sorts of ecosystems […]